226 Church Road,

 Bingo use finally came to end in the early-1990’s and from 14th October 1994 it re-opened as a live theatre known as the Comedy Empire.
 In 1995 it began screening Asian films known as the Empire Cinema using just 800 seats.
 This closed in 1997 and on 13th July 1997 it was converted into a church for the Miracle Signs and Wonders Ministries.

 In early 2003 it was noted that the church were making plans to demolish the building and build a church and housing on the site.
 In the summer of 2006 the church had moved out of the building.
+By 2016 it was a television studio for the TBN Broadcasting Christian Channel.

 Just login to your account and subscribe to this theater